jreiling/Webex-Mute-Button/README.md

 As you can see from the video, the status indicators and button are pretty raw.
 Next up: build a more permanent enclosure.
 (Perhaps an "On Air" sign?)

-And while this is helpful for me as an individual, I could imagine this being useful as a way to let family members know that you're on a conference call.
-An external status sign outside your office/bedroom/closet door could be pretty cool...
+And while this is handy for me as an individual, I could imagine this being incredibly useful as a way to let family members know that you're on a conference call.
+Just think: An external status sign outside your office/bedroom/closet door could be pretty cool...

 ## Closing thoughts